 Okinawan spinach [Crassocephalum crepidioides]

-These perennial greens are another that are not actually spinach, but is called such.
+These perennial greens are another vegetable that is not actually spinach, but is called such.
 This vining green is good for adding to stir fry dishes and has a slightly fishy taste.
 More about growing Okinawan spinach here.

 Less commonly used but great to include in your garden are herbs like lemongrass, horseradish, and saffron.
 Turmeric will continue to grow in the ground year after year, but you do pull the plant to harvest tubers.